-- A micro SD card — Here we will install the Raspbian Stretch Lite
+- A micro SD card — Here we will install the Raspbian Buster Lite

-First of all go to Download Raspbian from official raspberry pi website.
-I will use the non desktop lite version because I only need access to command line.
+First of all, go to Download Raspbian from the official raspberry pi website.
+I will use the non-desktop lite version because I only need access to the command line.
 I don’t need the user interface.

-The easier method to install on the SD card is using Etcher.
+The easier method to install on the SD card is using Etcher (balenaEtcher).
 So I will use this method in this tutorial.

 - Connect the SD card to your PC

-- Open balenaEtcher and choose the image file (.zip) that you just downloaded (The filename is something like this: 2018–11–13-raspbian-stretch-lite.zip).
+- Open balenaEtcher and choose the image file (.zip) that you just downloaded (The filename is something like this: 2020–02–13-raspbian-buster-lite.zip).